-Growing your afro textured can no doubt be challenging, but by no means is it impossible.
-Some of the common challenges this hair textures faces are:
+Growing your afro-textured can no doubt be challenging, but by no means is it impossible.
+Some of the common challenges these African hair textures face are:

 - Split ends and breakage with improper care

 - Naturally dry texture

 - Highly delicate texture despite its natural appearance

 Did you know that kinky, coily and highly curly hair grows an average of 1.27cm per month?
 That’s an average of 15 cm a year of growth!
 So how do you grow kinky, coiled and curly hair long and strong?

 Follow these tips and you won’t go wrong.

 - Remember that the ends of your hair are the oldest and most delicate, so keep them moisturized.
 As well as split end free and tucked away from damage

 - Use less heat on your hair.
 Limit your hair’s exposure to heat to 4 or fewer times a year

 - Alternate weekly between deep conditioning treatments and moisture and protein to keep your hair moisturized and strong